Irish Pork Recipe – Brined Pork Loin Chop

 A Very Easy But Very Tasty Pork Chop Recipe

-You just can’t beat Irish Pork Recipes and you certainly won’t beat this Irish brined Pork Loin Chop Recipe.
+You just can’t beat Irish Pork Recipes, and you certainly won’t beat this Irish brined Pork Chop Recipe.
+As a chef this is my go to recipe when preparing pork chops for service.
+It makes pork chops stand out a mile from every other around.

 The brine works by helping the protein to break down in the meat and allows for the salt solution to penetrate into it.
 This will help the meat to contain more liquid so when it’s cooked the extra liquid creates a juicier bit of meat; and who doesn’t love a juicy bit of meat.
 By adding flavours to the brine you are allowing the salt solution to carry these flavours into the meat creating a more flavoursome meat.